ibm-cloud-docs/apps/create-deploy-cli.md

 7. Select the option to create a new {{site.data.keyword.cloud_notm}} app that is linked to this Git repository.
 See **Important Notes** for details.
 8. Don't add services for now.
 9. Wait a few seconds for the operations to complete.
-10. Once completed, you can manually merge the deployment and cloud enablement files that are saved to the app directory.
+10. After the operations are completed, manually merge the deployment and cloud enablement files that are saved to the app directory.
 Merge new files marked `.merge` by using `git diff` or a similar tool.

 ### Important Notes
  - If you already created an {{site.data.keyword.cloud_notm}} app by using the {{site.data.keyword.cloud_notm}} console, follow steps 2 - 5 in the previous section in your app directory.
 For step 6, you can select the option to connect your local code to an existing app.
  - You can also choose to generate deployment and cloud enablement files without connecting to an {{site.data.keyword.cloud_notm}} app by running [`ibmcloud dev enable --no-create`](/docs/cli/idt/commands.html#enable).
- - To manually configure a toolchain and deployment files, follow [the tutorial](/docs/apps/tutorials/tutorial_byoc_kube.html#tutorial-byoc-kube).
+ - To manually configure a toolchain and deployment files, follow [the tutorial](/docs/apps/tutorials/tutorial_byoc_kube.html).
 This can be useful if you're trying to configure a Continuous Delivery toolchain for more than one interrelated web apps or microservices.
  - If your existing codebase isn't already in a Git repository, follow steps 2 - 5 in the previous section in your app directory.
-For step 6, you can select the option create a new {{site.data.keyword.cloud_notm}} app and deploy it to a DevOps toolchain (which has a newly created GitLab repository).
+For step 6, you can select the option create a new {{site.data.keyword.cloud_notm}} app, and deploy it to a DevOps toolchain (which has a newly created GitLab repository).

 ## Building your app and running it locally
 {: #build-run-app-cli}